MandyNeumeyer/star-rating-app/README.md

 As a guidline, how the finished product could be looking, please use the picture as a refernce.

-- split your app into components
+- Split your app into components.
-- produce 5 icons
+- Produce 5 icons.
-- to manage your state use the useState Hook from React
+- To manage your state import the useState Hook from React.
-- when you hover over the icons, it should give you a preview of how the icons might look.
+- When you hover over the icons, it should give you a preview of how the icons might look.
-- the preview should only be temporary, once the user moves the mouse away from the widget, the original state should be rendered.
+- The preview should only be temporary, once the user moves the mouse away from the widget, the original state should be rendered.
 - The click event should call a handler function, which should change the state - and change the rendered output

 ## hint